-- Instead of ignoring inconvenient parts of the POSIX specification, why not consider more modern high performance I/O designs? - "Big Data" file systems have very different consistency models and metadata structures, designed for their application needs - Why doesn't HPC? - There have been some efforts, such as PVFS, but the requirement for POSIX has held up progress - Real problem for HPC user's "execution model" for I/O far from reality
+- Instead of ignoring inconvenient parts of the POSIX specification, why not consider more modern high performance I/O designs? - BTW, ignoring parts of POSIX means that you are not using a POSIX file system - semantics counts - "Big Data" file systems have very different consistency models and metadata structures, designed for their application needs - Why doesn't HPC? - There have been some efforts, such as PVFS, but the requirement for POSIX has held up progress - Real problem for HPC user's "execution model" for I/O far from reality